jordimarsal/rustcut/README.md

 # rustcut
-A tiny Rust shortener with Actix-web and SQLite
+A tiny Rust URL shortener with Actix-Web and SQLite

 ## Local test